daveworth/not-so-secret-sauce/topics/points-and-estimation.md

   prevent these, and tests to prevent any defects, but they crop up.
 Bugs do affect the velocity as time spent on them is not spent on features.

-The definitely of "Velocity" of a project that we use is the 3-iteration average of points completed per iteration, which lets us estimate when future stories will be completed by.
+The definition of "Velocity" of a project that we use is the 3-iteration average of points completed per iteration, which lets us estimate when future stories will be completed by.
 For example, if we're averaging 20 points per iteration and there are 40 points in your backlog, your project will likely be complete in